-Bradford Children and Families Trust
+Bradford Children and Families Trust (bradfordcft.org.uk)

 Trust schools must refer to Bradford Social Care if they feel a child is at risk or harm or abuse.
 Beckfoot Trust Schools have their own local safeguarding protocol, which outlines the steps to take if you are concerned about a child.